Donald-Berthelsen/CS4348-Proj3/devlog.md

 By moving around how I traverse the tree I was able to resolve this This may become a problem for search
 Luckily now that I missed the deadline, I have plenty of time to test on the CS machines

+After testing a csv with 200 rows, I can somewhat confidently say that promotion works Now the final task is to have recursive promotions
+I may be able to utilize split_node for this

+Recursive promotion is somewhat working, some keys are sneaking into the wrong blocks It looks like internal nodes suffer from not respecting the roots pointers Also node 0 forgets some values and sometimes doesn't respect its parent Also one lead node looks like it was accepting 2 separate ranges But other than those issues, recursive promotion worked

+I'll start by solving node 0 since it should only have to do with the split algorithm Node 0 has the smallest values of the tree due to how it is structured It seems it has difficulty when the values get too small

+Small keys are instead replaced by the size of the block, and the related value is lost I don't know what came together to cause this

+[5:00 am]
+I have solved the problem of using the block size as a key When shifting the keys, the stopping condition was the first number smaller than the key It just so happened that this also was checking the block size And for the vast majority of values I use, they are larger than the block size But for block 0 specifically, there was a chance that it would have a value smaller than the block size This is because the smallest values in the B-tree go on block 0 This was solved with a simple check on if we reached the block size field so we can stop before it